 In Duck, dogs may be unleashed on the beach year-round, under the watchful eye and control of an owner/handler.
 In Southern Shores, dogs are not permitted on any beaches.
 Most other beaches require that dogs be leashed at all times, especially during the busy season: Memorial Day through Labor Day.
 In Kitty Hawk, after Memorial Day, dogs are allowed off-leash, provided they stay within 30 feet of their owner and come on command.

 You're on vacation after all!
 Be sure to stop in at the local pet shops for gourmet treats, new toys or to stock up on your pooch's favorite kibble.

 Salty Paws Biscuits - two locations.
 One at Jockey's Ridge Crossing in Nags Head and one in the Loblolly Pines Shopping Center in Duck.
 Homemade dog biscuits.
 Toys and more.
 Highly recommend.

-The Cyber Dog is a holistic pet shop in Kill Devil Hills.
+Holistic Pet Shop is located in Kill Devil Hills.
 Pet food, natural anxiety relief products, pet foods and more.